SAP/odata-vocabularies/examples/UI.UserInteraction-sample.md

 }}
 ```

-The client constructs a choice dialog based on (a) the `UI.UserInteraction` annotation and (b) the UI annotations of the `AlternativeProduct` entity type, for example:
+The client constructs a user dialog based on (a) the `UI.UserInteraction` annotation of the `_AlternativeProducts` navigation property and (b) the UI annotations of the `AlternativeProduct` entity type.
+The [type](../vocabularies/UI.md#UserInteractionChooseSingle) of the `UI.UserInteraction` annotation implies that this is a choice popup, not a confirmation prompt.
+The superscripted headings in the popup also come from the annotations.

 > ### Please choose a product<sup>a</sup>
 >